-- Assistant Professor of Education
+- Associate Professor of Education

 About this Program

 With the evolution of the 21st century global marketplace comes increased demand for students who excel in science, technology, engineering and math.
-That means today’s teachers must be well equipped to deliver a dynamic STEM-based curriculum.
+That means today’s teachers must be well-equipped to deliver a dynamic STEM-based curriculum.

 The program explores theoretical and foundational underpinnings of the STEM mindset.
 Certificate candidates engage in hands-on activities and problem-based learning, just as their young students will.
 They discover — and practice — techniques that broaden STEM’s reach across disciplines.
-And, on the way to the capstone project, they learn strategies for promoting inquiry and creative thinking in their own classrooms.
+On the way to the capstone project, they learn strategies for promoting inquiry and creative thinking in their own classrooms.

-For students applying to the Elementary STEM Education program, please submit the following to the Graduate School:
+For students applying to the elementary STEM education program, please submit the following to the Graduate School:

-- Complete the online application
+- Complete the online application.

-- Submit one copy of official transcripts from the institution where the highest degree was conferred
+- Submit one copy of official transcripts from the institution where the highest degree was conferred.

-- Write a short essay (approx. 500 words) describing how you anticipate Hood College’s STEM certification graduate program will benefit you and your professional goals
+- Write a short essay (approx. 500 words) describing how you anticipate Hood College’s STEM certification graduate program will benefit you and your professional goals.

-- Submit a copy of your teaching certificate
+- Submit a copy of your teaching certificate.

-Once these documents have been submitted to the Graduate School, the applicant will interview with the Program Director and a decision for admittance into the STEM certification graduate program will be made.
+Once these documents have been submitted to the Graduate School, the applicant will interview with the program director and a decision for admittance into the STEM certification graduate program will be made.

-An applicant to the graduate program in Elementary STEM Education must already hold teacher certification to apply.
+An applicant to the graduate program in elementary STEM education must already hold teacher certification to apply.
 This program does not issue teacher certification.

 are active in national professional organizations and in local schools as supervisors of teacher candidates.All Faculty